fastruby/fast-ruby/README.md

 ##### `{}#merge!(Hash)` vs `Hash#merge({})` vs `Hash#dup#merge!({})` [code](code/hash/merge-bang-vs-merge-vs-dup-merge-bang.rb)

-> When we don't want to modify the original hash, and we want duplicates to be created
+> When we don't want to modify the original hash, and we want duplicates to be created <br>
 > See [#42](https://github.com/JuanitoFatas/fast-ruby/pull/42#issue-93502261) for more details.

 ```